• Skip to primary navigation

 • Individual Taco Dip Cups

-• Air Fried Pickles
+• Healthy Air Fryer Pickles

 • Jalapeño Deviled Eggs

-• Buffalo Chicken Bites
+• Spicy Chicken Bites

-• Buffalo Cauliflower Bites
+• Air Fryer Buffalo Cauliflower Bites

 Storing & Freezing

-Storing: Let leftover BBQ wings cool to room temperature, then place them in an airtight container and keep them refrigerated for up to 3 days.
+Storing: Let leftover bbq wings cool to room temperature, then place them in an airtight container and keep them refrigerated for up to 3 days.

-Freezing: After cooling, place BBQ wings in a freezer-safe zip-top bag.
+Freezing: After cooling, place bbq wings in a freezer safe zip top bag.
 Be sure to press out as much air as possible before sealing.
 Keep in the freezer for up to 3 months.

 Reheating: To reheat, place the wings about 10 inches below the heat source and broil for 5 to 6 minutes.
 Keep an eye on them, so they don't burn.